Yes, it has to be a piggy bank, but it doesn’t have to be a pig! Piggy banks come in all shapes and sizes..

 The person needs to be added to the machine volume (regardless of whether they are standing on the floor or standing on the machine).

 Any steps that occur after the task has been completed do not count.
-However, you are free to have as many steps after the zipper has been zipped, even though they do not count toward your total number of steps.
+However, you are free to have additional steps after the task has been completed, even though they do not count toward your total number of steps.

 Repeatability is how consistently a machine runs across multiple runs.
 A machine that works perfectly every time is ideal, but a machine that fails in the same place each time it runs is much easier to debug than a machine that fails in different places every time.